alcohol content in alcoholic beverages

 – High (over 20%) – Dry Martini, Manhattan.

-To find out how many units of alcohol are in a drink, you need to know the exact formula.
+To find out how many units of alcohol are in a drink or how many units of alcohol in a cocktail, you need to know the exact formula.

 You don’t need to be a bartender or chemist to understand how to calculate ABV in cocktails.
 A few simple calculations are enough to help you accurately determine the strength of any mix.
 The algorithm is suitable for both classic and Best Vodka Cocktails.